bloomberg/bde_verify/doc/docs/main.rst

    char-vs-string
    ++++++++++++++

+   A ``const char *`` function parameter is usually expected to be the address of a null-terminated character array, and passing the address of a single character as an argument may be a program-logic error.

    * ``ADC01``
      Passing the address of a single character as an argument to a ``const char *`` parameter.